ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

   - At a minimum, the backend must support daily and weekly recurring appointments within a start date and end date range.
-The *No end date* and *End after n occurrence(s)* aren't required for the minimum implmentation.
+The *No end date* and *End after n occurrence(s)* aren't required for the minimum implementation.

   - For the backend to be easily consumed by various frontends, it must be implemented using open communication standards and